kastiglione/kastiglione.github.io/_posts/2020-09-11-git-stacked-commits.md

 In the next couple weeks we messed around with some scripts I wrote and quickly found an approach that worked quite well for us, that we would use daily from then on.
 People who use this workflow tend to *really* like it.
-I definitely now see work branches as a something to be avoided.
-This blog post gives and introduction to the details, provides some starter scripts, and mentions some its weaknesses.
+I now see work branches as something to be avoided.
+This blog post gives an introduction to the details, provides some starter scripts, and mentions some weaknesses.

 ### tl;dr